The Garden Route and Karoo – the ultimate 2 week road trip

 More Information on the Garden Route and Little Karoo: A couple of years ago my South African friend Tony contributed this very detailed guide to the Garden Route and Little Karoo.
 It is the bible to this area as far as I’m concerned.
 On this 2 week trip we visited many of the places in his guide, even added a few of own – but we also missed a few big ones.
 So between this post and his guide you should have everything you ever need to know about this region of South Africa.

-I promised a video on our driving experience.
-Driving in South Africa is quite easy, the hardest thing for me as a part-time (North American) driver was driving on the left hand side and roundabouts.
+About the driving:driving in South Africa is quite easy, the hardest thing for me as a part-time (North American) driver was driving on the left hand side and roundabouts.
 But I got used to those fast.
 Roads are good, drivers generally not aggressive, and I love the ‘car guards’ and full-service gas stations.
 They make life easy for you in South Africa.

 So, what do you think?
 What would be your highlight in the region?